 The Adult Education Association is a professional organization for students, alumni, faculty, and friends of ECU's Adult Education graduate program.
 AEA promotes the preparation of adult and higher education practitioners who are knowledgeable, proficient, and reflective in their practice and who serve as advocates for lifelong learning.
 Members of the Association participate in workshops and continuing professional education of interest to education professionals, and contribute to community service activities beneficial to eastern North Carolina and beyond.

 The Counselor Education Association is an organization of graduate students from the counselor education program.
 Its purpose is to promote the counseling profession and encourage student involvement in state and national counseling associations.
 The CEA organizes meetings throughout the year to inform students of professional issues and other topics of interest.
 The association also seeks funding to support student registration and participation at state counseling conferences.
 Officers of the CEA are elected by the student membership and a faculty member advises the association.

 Open to all intended and declared elementary education majors.
 The club meets, on the average, twice a month and features interesting programs and speakers designed to inform, entertain, and inspire Elementary students.
 Refreshments, door prizes, newsletters, handouts, and opportunities to earn Special Service Awards are regularly included.

 The Eta Chi Chapter of Kappa Delta Pi takes pride in those individuals who have demonstrated excellence in their academic, professional, and personal achievements.
 The purpose of Kappa Delta Pi is to promote excellence in and recognize outstanding contributions to education, as well as educate educators.

-Scholarships are available.
-Applications are due in April, 2013.
+Applications for The William B. Martin Scholarship, given by Kappa Delta Pi, are due in April.
 For more information, please visit the Kappa Delta Pi website.

 Phi Delta Kappa is an international association for professional educators.
 The organization's mission is to promote quality education as essential to the development and maintenance of a democratic way of life by providing innovative programs, relevant research, visionary leadership, and dedicated service.